Challenge Cup: Adrian Morley says Warrington experience is vital

 "I've been very fortunate to have won more [semi-finals] than I've lost," added prop Morley, who will

 "To lose a semi-final is pretty heartbreaking.
 The first two I played in, I lost, and I thought I'd never make it to Wembley but I eventually got there."

-The Wire have won their last eight matches in all competitions, with their last defeat coming against the Black and Whites at the Halliwell Jones Stadium in May.
+The Wire have won their last eight matches in all competitions, with at the Halliwell Jones Stadium in May.